 If the event was to be a conventional sit-down dinner or buffet where the host does all the cooking, it may not have been necessary to inform the guests in advance or even at all.
 When vegan fare is sufficiently diverse and delicious, few people notice that anything is “missing" unless it is pointed out to them.

 Even though you were the catalyst for the change in menu and feel lousy about the aftermath, you are not responsible for your best friend's feelings or for the callous treatment she received from her other friends.
 True friendship doesn't dissolve the instant something goes awry.
 People who care about each other talk things out, try to understand the other's point of view, and give as well as take.
 Her fair-weather pals failed miserably when their friendship was put to the test.
-Even if they felt that you were being given preferential treatment or that your friend favored you over them, it does not excuse their immature or insensitive behavior.
+Even if they felt that you were being given preferential treatment or that your friend favored you over them, it doesn't excuse their immature or insensitive behavior.

 Your friend made a choice to support you and defend your beliefs.
 There was no guarantee the rest of the group would be receptive.
 She took a risk on your behalf, but that doesn't make you culpable for the outcome.
 You can demonstrate your gratitude by comforting your friend and offering solace and a sympathetic ear.
-However, you cannot erase the pain and heartache she feels over her friends' rancor.
-It is unfortunate that you are bearing the brunt of this sad situation, but the discord is between her and her other friends.
+However, you can't erase the pain and heartache she feels over her friends' rancor.
+It's unfortunate that you are bearing the brunt of this sad situation, but the discord is between her and her other friends.
 They are the ones who must be held accountable for the dissolution or recovery of their relationship, not you.